AtoosaParsa/AdaptiveForceChains/README.md

 # Evolution of Adaptive Force Chains in Reconfigurable Granular Metamaterials
-This repository contains the source code for all the experiments in the following paper:
+This repository contains the source code and data for the experiments in the following paper:

 [S. Witthaus*, A. Parsa*, D. Wang, N. Pashine, J. Zhang, A. MacKeith, M. D. Shattuck, J. Bongard, C. S. O'Hern, and R. Kramer-Bottiglio, Evolution of adaptive force chains in reconfigurable granular metamaterials, submitted to Soft Matter (2024)](https://jamming.research.yale.edu/files/papers/chains.pdf)